-RULE 4.9 - Podium etiquette
+RULE 4.9 - Podium Etiquette

-4.9.A - Student-athletes receiving medals must wear a team jersey or other branded team clothing item (e.g. shirt, jacket or sweatshirt) during the podium ceremony.

-4.9B - Riders may not bring their bikes or other equipment with them to podiums when accepting awards at the podium ceremony.
+- 4.9.A Student-athletes receiving medals must wear a team jersey or other branded team clothing item (e.g. shirt, jacket or sweatshirt) during the podium ceremony. - 4.9B Riders may not bring their bikes or other items with them to podiums when accepting awards at the podium ceremony.